ktorio/ktor-documentation/topics/auto/servers/deploy/packing/war.md

 }
 ```

-{% include tabbed-code.html
-    tab1-title="webapp/WEB-INF/web.xml" tab1-content=web-xml
-    tab2-title="build.gradle" tab2-content=build-gradle
-%}

 This gradle buildscript defines [several tasks](http://akhikhl.github.io/gretty-doc/Gretty-tasks) that
 you can use to run your application.

-In the case where you only need to generate a war file, there is a `war` task defined in the war plugin.<br />
+>In the case where you only need to generate a war file, there is a `war` task defined in the war plugin.<br />
-Just run `./gradlew war` and it will generate a `/build/libs/projectname.war` file.
+>Just run `./gradlew war` and it will generate a `/build/libs/projectname.war` file.
-{ .note #generate-war-file }

-For a full example: <https://github.com/ktorio/ktor-samples/tree/master/deployment/jetty-war>
+>For a full example: <https://github.com/ktorio/ktor-samples/tree/master/deployment/jetty-war>
-{ .note.example}
+>
+{type="note" id="generate-war-file"}